I - Definitions

 -

-ICD-9-CM (International Classification of Diseases, Ninth Revision, Clinical Modification)
+What is ICD-9-CM (International Classification of Diseases, Ninth Revision, Clinical Modification)?